The Grand Oral is a degree requirement for all 2-year Master students at Sciences Po. Dual-degree students do not take the Grand Oral.

 The specificities of the Grand Oral that apply to PSIA students will be based on the student’s third semester experience be it an internship, a master’s thesis or a study abroad.

-1/ for those who have completed an internship
+For those who have completed an internship or a study-abroad semester

-The subject of the Grand Oral will be, obviously, the topic of the Master's thesis, which has been validated by the supervisor and the Academic Advisor.
-The thesis defence will thus as such constitute both the validation of the Master's thesis as well as the required Grand Oral.
+The subject of the Grand Oral will be the topic of the Master's thesis, which has been validated by the supervisor and the Academic Advisor.
+The thesis defence will thus as such constitute both the validation of the Master's thesis as well as the requirements for the Grand Oral.